 31 Dec “Should We Have a First Look”?
 The Pros and Pros

-At Sean Lara Photography, we always recommend having a “First Look” on the day of the wedding with you and your significant other.
+At Lara Photography, we always recommend having a “First Look” on the day of the wedding with you and your significant other.
 If you are dead set on seeing each other for the first time during the Ceremony, we totally support it, however if you’re on the fence or not quite sure what the benefits of seeing each other before-hand are, hopefully you’ll find this info useful on our stance regarding the “First Look”.

 What is a First Look?

 The “First Look” (aka “the reveal”) is a moment where you and your soon to be husband/wife see each other for the first time on the wedding day.
-Traditionally, a couple would see each other for the first time as they walk down the isle in front of all their guests, but in recent years and following more recent wedding trends couples have opted to see each other beforehand.
+Traditionally, a couple would see each other for the first time as they walk down the aisle in front of all their guests, but in recent years and following more recent wedding trends couples have opted to see each other beforehand.
 You can opt to have it privately between just you and your spouse, or invite a few of your bridal party/family members to enjoy and revel in the moment as well.
 Whoever started this trend was a genius, because there are so many advantages to doing so.
-There really are only Pros.

 So Why Should We Have One?